indutny/bud/README.md

       "host": "127.0.0.1",
       "keepalive": 3600
     },

+    // **Optional** If true - the clients will be requested to provide the cert "request_cert": true,

     // **Optional**: Either filename or array of PEM certificate chain that
     // should be used for validating client certs